French Wars of Religion: Assassination of Henry III (1589)

-Henry IV's "Conquest of the Kingdom" (1589–1593)
+Henry IV's "conquest of the kingdom" (1589–1593)

+Henry IV versus Parma

-The state of affairs in 1589 was that Henry of Navarre, now Henry IV of France, held the south and west, and the Catholic League the north and east.
+The state of affairs in 1589 was that Henry of Navarre, now styling himself Henry IV of France, held the south and west, and the Catholic League the north and east.
 The leadership of the Catholic League had devolved to the Duke de Mayenne, who was appointed Lieutenant-General of the kingdom.
 He and his troops controlled most of rural Normandy.
 However, in September 1589, Henry inflicted a severe defeat on the Duke at the Battle of Arques.
 Henry's army swept through Normandy, taking town after town throughout the winter.

-The King knew that he had to take Paris if he stood any chance of ruling all of France.
+Henry knew that he had to take Paris if he stood any chance of ruling all of France.
 This, however, was no easy task.
 The Catholic League's presses and supporters continued to spread stories about atrocities committed against Catholic priests and the laity in Protestant England (see Forty Martyrs of England and Wales).
 The city prepared to fight to the death rather than accept a Calvinist king.

-The Battle of Ivry, fought on 14 March 1590, was another decisive victory for Henry against forces led by the Duke of Mayenne.
+The Battle of Ivry, fought on 14 March 1590, was another key victory for Henry against forces led by the Duke of Mayenne.
 Henry's forces then went on to besiege Paris, but after a long and desperately fought resistance by the Parisians, Henry's siege was lifted by a Spanish army under the command of the Duke of Parma.
 Then, what had happened at Paris was repeated at Rouen (November 1591 – March 1592).

-Parma was subsequently wounded in the hand during the Siege of Caudebec whilst trapped by Henry's army.
-Having then made a miraculous escape from there, he withdrew into Flanders, but with his health quickly declining, Farnese called his son Ranuccio to command his troops.
-He was, however, removed from the position of governor by the Spanish court and died in Arras on 3 December.
+Parma was subsequently wounded in his upper arm during the Siege of Caudebec whilst trapped by Henry's army.
+Although Parma's army managed to escape to Flanders, with his son Ranuccio commanding his troops, his campaign was a failure.
+He was removed from the position of governor by the Spanish court, and died in Arras on 3 December 1593 from his wound.
 For Henry and the Protestant army at least, Parma was no longer a threat.